The permuton limit of random recursive separable permutations: Introduction

 \subsection{Outline of the paper}

 The remainder of this paper is organized as follows.
-In \cref{ssec:preliminaries}, we discuss some background material that is needed later.
-In \cref{sec convergence}, we go through an explicit construction of the recursive separable permuton and prove \cref{thm:convergence}.
-In \cref{sec:properties}, we investigate the properties of the recursive separable permuton and prove all of our other results.
+In Section~\ref{ssec:preliminaries}, we discuss some background material that is needed later.
+In Section~\ref{sec convergence}, we go through an explicit construction of the recursive separable permuton and prove Theorem~\ref{thm:convergence}.
+In Section~\ref{sec:properties}, we investigate the properties of the recursive separable permuton and prove all of our other results.